OCHyams/dexter/LTL_work.md

 ```
 F p == true U p  // p will hold at some point in the Future.
 ```
-There are others, e.g. Weak(W) and Release(R) and more, but I haven't<br/>
-encountered a scenario in dexter where we need them yet.
-We may also remove the<br/>
+There are others, e.g. Weak(W) and Release(R) and more, but I haven't encountered a scenario in dexter where we need them yet.
+We may also remove the Next operator.
-Next operator.

 Operator precedence: